-One of the biggest concerns I hear from clients who have never used AdWords, or managed their own AdWords accounts before, is that the costs might get out of hand and they could spend more than they ever intended to.
+One of the biggest concerns I hear from clients who have never used Google Ads, or have managed their own accounts before, is that the costs might get out of hand and they could spend more than they ever intended to.
 Yes, this definitely happens if you don’t know what you’re doing and allow Google too much of a free rein in setting bids.
-However, AdWords search advertising budgets have a daily limit and individual bids can be set right down to the keyword level.
+However, search advertising budgets have a daily limit and individual bids can be set right down to the keyword level.
 This means that if you want to bid more to appear to people searching for “Red Widgets” than you do for “Blue Widgets” searches, you can do that.
 Your campaign can be turned on or off at any stage and we can even schedule it to run only on certain days.
 So if you didn’t want to show anyone your adverts on the weekends or after certain hours, we can do that too.

-- SEO can’t guarantee results.
-AdWords can.
+- Traditional media can’t guarantee results.
+Google Ads can.

 Many people assume that “no one clicks on Google Ads” but this is simply an urban myth!
 As far back as 2012, US company Wordstream, found that nearly 65% of all clicks on Google are paid clicks with only around 35% of clicks on the natural, unpaid listings.
 At that time, natural listings were far more visible on the search results page!
-The Wall Street Journal recently reported that Alphabet (Google’s parent company) profits increased 24% in the first quarter of 2016, to a record US$4.88billion on the back of strong demand for paid advertising.
+The Wall Street Journal reported that Alphabet (Google’s parent company) profits increased 24% in the first quarter of 2016, to a record US$4.88billion on the back of strong demand for paid advertising.

-You don’t need to manage AdWords yourself
+You don’t need to manage Google Ads yourself